cv/crab/README.md

 To develop `crab`, you are going to need [Bundler][4], [Aruba][5] and a working Rally account with a project set up where you can edit things.
-The supplied `Gemfile` should take care of everything else:
+The supplied `Gemfile` and the `cucumber:setup` task should take care of everything else:

     $ git clone git@github.com:cv/crab.git
     $ cd crab
     $ bundle install
+    $ rake cucumber:setup
     $ rake

 If you have any problems, please let us know.